 Potential customers won’t want to buy your product without learning more about it.
 That’s why CTA’s are generally placed near the bottom of websites, so that you have been given enough information to make your mind up on whether to purchase the product.
 This is especially the case if your product is new to the market or the first of its kind.

 Multiple CTAs sprinkled throughout a webpage is common practice as it gives the customer a chance to access the conversion funnel if they have heard enough and decide to purchase your product.
-At Fourteen Forty we take the view that quality is better than quantity when it comes to CTAs, you don’t want to bombard visitors with them as this could result in lost conversion opportunities.
+At Fourteen Forty we take the view that quality is better than quantity when it comes to CTAs, you don’t want to bombard visitors (this wouldn’t be good on an effective website) with them as this could result in lost conversion opportunities.

 Whitespace is essential for effective CTAs.
 Room to breathe separates your CTA from other elements within your webpage and will draw the user’s eye, resulting in more clicks.
 The fewer distractions there are around your CTA the higher the chance you have of converting that visitor into a customer.